Merlin Entertainments

 Merlin Entertainments Limited is a global entertainment company based in London, England, which operates a number of theme park resorts and other visitor attractions.
-It was listed on the London Stock Exchange until November 2019.
-It was then privately acquired by the consortium Motion JVCO Ltd, which includes Kirkbi (the investment arm of the Kristiansen family that also controls the Lego Group and BrainPop).
+It is currently owned by the consortium Motion JVCO Ltd, which includes Kirkbi (the investment arm of the Kristiansen family that also controls the Lego Group) and Blackstone Inc.

 History

-In December 1998, Nick Varney, Andrew Carr and the senior management team of Vardon Attractions (Vardon plc) completed a management buyout of the company to form Merlin Entertainments Group Ltd., with the backing of the private equity firm Apax Partners.
+In December 1998, Nick Varney, Andrew Carr and the senior management team of Vardon Attractions (Vardon Plc) completed a management buyout of the company to form Merlin Entertainments Group Ltd., with the backing of the private equity firm Apax Partners.
 Apax sold the company in 2004 to another financial investor, Hermes Private Equity.

-In May 2005, the company was acquired from Hermes by a division of The Blackstone Group, which later started a major expansion.
-Between 2005 and 2010, Merlin acquired the Legoland parks, Gardaland, The Tussauds Group, Cypress Gardens, and various attractions from Village Roadshow Theme Parks and Living and Leisure Australia.
+In May 2005, the company was acquired from Hermes by a division of the Blackstone Group, which later started a major expansion.
+Between 2005 and 2010, Merlin acquired the Legoland parks, Gardaland, the Tussauds Group, Cypress Gardens, and various attractions from Village Roadshow Theme Parks and Living and Leisure Australia.
 The company was first listed on the London Stock Exchange in 2013 but returned to private ownership in 2019.

 Major acquisitions (2005–2012)

 After the sale of Merlin to Blackstone Group, the company negotiated to buy control of the Legoland theme parks in 2005 for about £250 million, then merged it with Merlin.
 As part of the deal, Kirkbi A/S, the investment arm of LEGO's owners, took a share in Merlin Entertainments.

 In 2006, Merlin acquired Gardaland theme park resort in northeastern Italy.

-In May 2007, Blackstone purchased The Tussauds Group, owner of the Madame Tussauds wax museums, for US$1.9 billion, to merge the company with Merlin.
+In May 2007, Blackstone purchased the Tussauds Group, owner of the Madame Tussauds wax museums, for US$1.9 billion, to merge the company with Merlin.
 After the Tussauds acquisition, Dubai International Capital, the previous owner, received a 20% stake in the combined entity as well as £1.03bn in cash.

-On 17 July 2007, as part of the financing for the Tussauds deal, the freeholds of Alton Towers, Thorpe Park, Warwick Castle and Madame Tussauds were sold to private investor Nick Leslau and his investment firm Prestbury, with a 35-year leaseback agreement.